MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/clear-server-side-cache.md

 To learn more about the differences between Power Apps portals and portal add-ons, read [Power Apps portal FAQ](../faq.md#what-is-the-difference-between-power-apps-portals-dynamics-365-portals-and-add-on-portals).

 Portal metadata is stored in entities called *configuration entities*.
-If you change configuration entities using the *Unified Interface application*, you **must** select **Clear cache** to clear the configuration cache for changes to reflect in your Portal.
+If you change configuration entities using the *Unified Interface application*, you **must** select **Clear config** to clear the configuration cache for changes to reflect in your Portal.

-### List of configuration entities refreshed when you clear cache
+### List of configuration entities refreshed when you clear config

- Clearing the server-side cache for a portal includes refreshing the data from the following *configuration entities*:
+Clearing the server-side configuration cache for a portal includes refreshing the data from the following *configuration entities*:

 | Configuration entities:| | |
 |-------------------------------------------|---------------------------|--------------------------------------|